StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ### Examples

-Two examples of adding a propagation function to a component template can be found below:
+Examples of adding a propagation function to a component template can be found below:

 * System parameters only: [Active/active failover](#active-active-failover-propagation-function)
 * System and user parameters: [Stop propagation for relation type](#stop-propagation-for-relation-type)

 #### Active/active failover propagation function

-The example component template below uses a `get` helper to obtain the ID of the **Active/active failover** propagation function with the identifier `urn:stackpack:common:propagationfunction:active-failover`
+The example template below uses a `get` helper to obtain the ID of the **Active/active failover** propagation function with the identifier `urn:stackpack:common:propagationfunction:active-failover`.
+No `"arguments"` are specified as the propagation function does not include any user parameters.

-Component template `"propagation"` block:
+Template `"propagation"` block:

 ```bash
 ...